weesvisje/docs/docs/csharp/tutorial/console/1-setup.md

 The following guide will show you how to build a Task list application with a standard C# Console App Starter Project.
 This tutorial assumes that you have some familiarity with starting up a new Visual Studio Project.

-> Note: the C# SDK currently does not have the ability to sync over AWDL, LAN, or BLE communication just yet.
-We are working on this functionality.
-If this is very important to you please [contact us](mailto:contact@ditto.live).

 ## 1.1 Create a new Console Project

 1. Open up Visual Studio for Windows or for Mac.